Think-Round-Inc/ThinkLife/LOCAL_SETUP_GUIDE.md

-# ThinkxLife Local Development Setup Guide
+# ThinkLife Local Development Setup Guide

-This guide will help you set up and run ThinkxLife locally on your machine, even if you don't have Node.js or Python installed.
+This guide will help you set up and run ThinkLife locally on your machine, even if you don't have Node.js or Python installed.

 ## Prerequisites Installation